 I chose cowpeas, also referred to sometimes as black-eyed peas, mainly because they were right for my planting zone.
 Also, they add nitrogen back to the soil, they grow well in poor conditions, and they can tolerate shade, so they seemed like a good choice.

+When I first decided that I was going to plant them, I had to choose the perfect type for my garden.
 I went with the Shanty and Risina Del Transiorfino varieties.
 I’ll share more about what I thought of each of these in a little bit.

 How To Plant Cowpeas

 I love planting peas/beans.
 It doesn’t get much easier than this.

 You can plant directly outdoors, as soon as the danger of frost has passed.
 Water your seeds before planting them to speed up their germination, and keep in mind that, while you can start your cowpea seeds inside and then transplant the seedlings, there’s really no reason that you have to do this.